bandprotocol/bandpress/docs/tcr.md

 await tcrClient.createExitTransaction("Qm....").send();
 ```

-Other community members can interact with a TCR entry by sending `challenge` transaction, which will open a challenge for the entry.
+Other community members can interact with a TCR entry by sending `challenge` transaction, which will initiate a challenge for the entry.
 The challenge will then go through commit-reveal period, during which the community members collectively decide if the challenge will succeed.

 ```javascript
 // Challenge an existing entry